ebi-gene-expression-group/cell-types-analysis/README.md

 As a result, a table with a set of metrics per each tool is produced.
 Run `get_tool_performance_table.R` to generate this table.

+Note: code calculating accuracy and median F1-score was adapted from the following [study](https://github.com/tabdelaal/scRNAseq_Benchmark).

 For a subset of statistics, empirical distribution function can be estimated and then used to determine the p-values of computed scores.
 To create empirical distribution and assign p-values to the scores, run `get_empirical_dist.R` and `get_tool_pvals.R`, respectively.

 A common output format across tools is assumed - a tab-separated table with 3 columns: cell id (or barcode), predicted labels, and corresponding prediction scores (e.g. p-values or distance metrics).
 In cases when scores cannot be retrieved, this column can be omitted.
 Outputs from multiple tools must be stored in a single directory, with file names prefixed by tool name, e.g. `toolX_output.tsv`.
 A reference table is required, with the following compulsory columns: cell ids, reference labels, and corresponding cell ontology terms.
 See the example snippet below: